blanchette/logical_verification_2019/README.md

 * Download the virtual machine: https://drive.google.com/drive/folders/15R22c3iiYn4a2USkOFU6PvW6KbsS4-B0?usp=sharing

+* Open VirtualBox

-* Open VirtualBox and import the downloaded file via `File > Import Appliance`.
+* Import the downloaded file via `File > Import Appliance`

+* Select the `.ova` file you downloaded, click `continue` and then `import`.

-* Start the virtual machine by clicking the `Start` button.
+* Start the virtual machine by selecting `logical_verification_2019` and clicking the `Start` button and wait for the system to boot.

-* Open VSCode by clicking on the blue ribbon on the left.
+* Open VSCode by clicking on the blue ribbon icon on the left.

+* In case you need the password for the virtual machine at some point, it is `love`.

 </details>